 - Freezer friendly.
 If you are cooking for a small family, feel free to stick half of the cooked pork in the freezer for a later meal.
 I’ve given full freezing and reheating instructions later down in the post.

 - Versatile.
 Instant Pot pork butt can be served on sandwiches, on top of a BBQ pizza, in a rice bowl, in tacos, or in a fully loaded baked potato.
 Give it a try with my Instant Pot Boiled Potatoes or on burger buns topped with Kale Apple Slaw.
+Or, if you're making these sandwiches for a summer BBQ, serve with my festive Red, White, and Blue Fruit Salsa for a sweet appetizer or dessert!

 A few notes about the ingredients: